mathLab/PINA/CHARTER.md

 # Charter for the PINA Organization

-This is the organizational charter for the PINA Organization (the "Organization").
+This is the organizational charter for the PINA Organization.
+In this Charter and related documents, “PINA Organization” means the entity designated in this Charter as the governing body of the PINA project.
+At the time of writing, this is the PINA Steering Committee.
+If governance changes in the future, references to “PINA Organization” automatically refer to the successor entity named here without rewriting other policies.
 By adding their name to the [Steering Committee.md file](https://github.com/mathLab/PINA/blob/master/STEERING-COMMITTEE.md), Steering Committee members agree as follows.

 ## 1. Mission

-The Organization mission is to advance open, accessible, and reliable computational tools that bridge mathematics, data, and real-world applications using Machine Learning.
+PINA mission is to advance open, accessible, and reliable computational tools that bridge mathematics, data, and real-world applications using Machine Learning.
 We strive to:

 Empower researchers, educators, and practitioners with robust, transparent, and well-documented frameworks for scientific discovery.